Diversity & Accessibility Scholarship

 What will happen if I am not selected?

-Do I need to take a free intro workshop to apply for a scholarship?
+Do I need to take a free Intro to Improv workshop to apply for a scholarship?

-The purpose of this scholarship is to reduce barriers to access to improv.
-Therefore, attending a workshop at our theater is not a requirement to apply for or receive our scholarship.
+Attending an Intro to Improv workshop at our theater is not required to apply for or receive a scholarship.
 However, it is highly recommended that you try one of our free workshops beforehand so that you have a better idea if improv at Stomping Ground is for you.
 In addition, having attended a workshop will add points to your application score, increasing your chance of being awarded a scholarship.

 How much are the scholarship awards?